Sophie Coryndon, Book of Flowers, UK, 2017

-Book of Flowers, a large diptych measuring 72 x 102 inches, takes its inspiration from 16th century tapestries and intricate gold-work embroidery.
-The magnificent piece details a swathe of wildflowers and is adorned with hand-tooled flowers that are cast and gilded before being worked into their final composition on a polished ivory gesso background.
+Book of Flowers, a large diptych, draws inspiration from sixteenth-century tapestries and intricate goldwork embroidery.
+The magnificent work is adorned with hand-tooled flowers that are cast and gilded before being arranged on a polished ivory gesso background.

 360 View is not available for this item.